Subscribe to get access

-EPA has awarded $214,000 to Mason City, Iowa, for drinking water improvements.
-The project is expected to be completed by the summer of 2012.
+This safe drinking water project is expected to be completed by the summer of 2012.

-EPA Region 7 Administrator Karl Brooks said, “Enhancing the safety of drinking water systems is an important step in providing safe drinking water to the residents of Mason City.
+“Enhancing safe drinking water systems is an important step.
+Especially in providing safe drinking water to the residents of Mason City.
 This grant will partially fund the construction project which is estimated to cost $500,000.”

-The project includes the installation of a generator, which will allow plant operators to more accurately control the chlorine level in the distribution system.
-The new generator will reduce accidental exposure and potential harm to water department personnel associated with current chemical drum delivery, storage and handling.
+In addition, the project includes the installation of a generator.
+One which will also allow plant operators to more accurately control the chlorine levels Moreover and in the distribution system.
+The new generator will also reduce accidental exposure.
+As well as potential harm to water department personnel.
+Those associated with current chemical drum delivery, storage and also handling.

-EPA oversees the protection of water quality and public health.
+In addition, the EPA oversees the protection of water quality and also the public health.
 The Safe Drinking Water Act protects human health by regulating the nation’s public drinking water supply.
 The responsibility for ensuring safe drinking water is shared by EPA, states, tribes, water systems, and the public.

 Source: U.S. Environmental Protection Agency, Region 7, 901 N. Fifth St., Kansas City, KS 66101, (Kansas City, Kan., Dec.
 15, 2011), Iowa, Kansas, Missouri, Nebraska, and Tribal Nations